antonioacsj/hush/README.md

-# rush - Hash tool for rush situations
+# hush - Hash tool for Rush situations

-`rush` is a hashing algorithm designed to handle increasingly larger files by utilizing parallel/concurrent computation and make the work faster.
+`hush` is a hashing algorithm designed to handle increasingly larger files by utilizing parallel/concurrent computation and make the work faster.

 To files smaller than block size, computes hashes in a single block.
 To big files, it divides into blocks, hashes them, and then combines the block hashes into a final hash, similar to how a blockchain works.
 (See picture.)
 The work is made in a multithread/multiworker environment, to try maximize speed to generate or verify integrity of big volume of data.

-### ⚠️ If you know some other way to hash big amount of files/data in ordinary computers, please, let me know!
+### ⚠️ If you know a fast way to hash big amount of files/data in ordinary computers, please, let me know!

 ### How It Works

-Rush uses multi-threaded processing to hash file blocks, improving speed on large files.
+hush uses multi-threaded processing to hash file blocks, improving speed on large files.
 After hashing each block, it generates a final hash by combining the hashes of all blocks in sequence.

 ![alt text](https://github.com/antonioacsj/rash/blob/master/etc/Blocks.jpg?raw=true)

-### ⚠️ Important Note: When save the hash, save the information of algorithm and blocksize used !.
+### ⚠️ Important Note: When save the hash, save the information of algorithm and blocksize used !

 The block size in verification process **NEEDS to be the same of generation** (of course!).
 So, this information is showed in the result.
 Register the hash with algorithm and block!